NGCal/get_HouseProperties/README.md

         "provider": numeric, ID of the provider
     }

+     Note: Providers and Fields can be created through the admin view

   ### localhost:8000/api/answers
   Endpoint to obtain the desired property of a house/apartment/building (refered for now on as house) only accepts GET Requests